hyurl/alar/api.md

 The server implementation of the RPC channel.

 - `init(): Promise<void>` Performs initiation processes for registered modules.
-- `publish(event: string, data: any, clients?: string[]): boolean` Publishes data to the corresponding event, if `clients` are provided, the event will only be emitted to them.
+- `publish(topic: string, data: any, clients?: string[]): boolean` Publishes data to the corresponding topic, if `clients` are provided, the topic will only be published to them.
 - `getClients(): string[]` Returns all IDs of clients that connected to the server.